CSGuides/grad-job-guide/_applying/statements.md

-Since 2015, Diversity Statements (or Diversity, Equity, and Inclusion Statements) have become increasingly popular.
+Since 2015, Diversity Statements (or Diversity, Equity, and Inclusion Statements) have become increasingly popular (sometimes given names like "Broader Impact" statements).
 These are typically 1-2 pages long and demonstrate your commitment to contributing to a supportive and inclusive environment.
 We provide additional guidance on these statements because they may be less familiar to applicants and because there may be less "institutional knowledge"